2023 Daily Holidays that fall on April 13, include:

 This Day in Sports

 1926 - Walter Johnson pitches his 7th opening day shutout at age 41

 1940 - The first man to pole vault 15 feet is Cornelious Warmerdam

-- 1954 - Hank Aaron's 1st game for the Milwaukee Braves
+1954 - Hank Aaron's 1st game for the Milwaukee Braves

 1975 - Jack Nicklaus wins the 39th Golf Masters Championship by shooting a 276

-- 1986 - The Spanish Grand Prix winner is decided by 0.014 of a second
+1986 - The Spanish Grand Prix winner is decided by 0.014 of a second

-- 1997 - Tiger Woods wins the 61st Golf Masters Championship at age 21(youngest winner) by shooting a 270
+1997 - Tiger Woods wins the 61st Golf Masters Championship at age 21(youngest winner) by shooting a 270

 Word of the Day from Wiktionary

 1. (paper manufacture) An undesirable pink-colored microbial mass occurring in the slurry used in making paper.(informal) 2.
 A meat byproduct produced from otherwise unusable material such as skin and connective tissue, spinal bones, and digestive tissue by heating and then mixing with ammonia in a centrifuge to produce a food additive.

 Wishing You a Great Day Today!

-SBI, or Site Build It, is the awesome E-Business software that we are using for this site!
+Solo Build It, or SBI, is the awesome E-Business software that we are using for this site!